 Everyone loves a snow day!
 Let’s plan a game and get those creative juices going!
 Mrs. McBride is offering an opportunity to put your skills to work.
 Games are due Tuesday, January 21st.
 Find out more details for this month’s challenge here – The Snow Day Game Challenge.

 It is time to get those creative juices going again!
-Mrs. McBride is offering an opportunity to put your skills to work.
-Find out more details for this month’s challenge here – The Paper Mache Gift Challenge.
+Mrs. McBride is offering another opportunity to put your skills to work.
+Find out more details for this month’s challenge here – The Origami Challenge.

 Welcome to 5th grade!
 We are looking forward to working with you as partners in educating your child.
 This is a year of important transitions, as well as one in which the acquisition of new skills is accelerated.
 Our goal is to facilitate learning in an exciting and fun way.
 As educators, it is our job to see that your child becomes a lifelong learner.
 We hope to instill a love of learning that will last throughout your child’s years of schooling.
 To achieve this, it is essential that we work together to ensure that your child is working to his or her potential in a successful and meaningful way.
 It is also imperative to recognize that childhood is a journey, not a race.
 It is extremely important to keep in mind that we build on small successes.
 Each child will progress at his/her own rate.
 Maintaining each child’s self-esteem and building a secure foundation for future growth is always a priority in our classroom.
 Keeping this in mind, we are certain to achieve success in educating your child.
 We look forward to being your partners in this process.

 Never forget that there are always ways in which you can help: